Zero Litter In Georges River

 Sutherland Shire Council is leading the research component of this project by looking at the performance of existing GPTs, the feasibility of installing new GPTs, and developing a best-practice process for Councils to use.

 Georges Riverkeeper is also bringing this project to several schools across the Georges River catchment to teach students about litter, GPTs and stormwater.
-The students will conduct stormwater drain audits, develop a campaign about the problem and create drain art to be installed in the community.
+The students will conduct stormwater investigations, develop a campaign about the problem and create drain art to be installed in the community.

 This project received grant funding from the Australian Government.